anuket-project/anuket-specifications/doc/ref_model/chapters/chapter06.md

 The following model, **Figure 6-3**, depicts the essential characteristics of a host that are of interest in specifying a host profile.
 The host (physical server) is composed of compute, network and storage resources.
 The compute resources are composed of physical CPUs (aka CPU sockets or sockets) and memory (RAM).
 The network resources and storage resources are similarly modelled.

 <p align="center"><img src="../figures/ch06_generic_model.PNG" alt="generic_model" title="Generic Model" width="100%"/></p>
-<p align="center"><b>Figure 6-3:</b> Generic model of a computer host for use in Host Profile configurations.</p>
+<p align="center"><b>Figure 6-3:</b> Generic model of a compute host for use in Host Profile configurations.</p>

 The hardware (host) profile properties are specified in the following sub-sections.
 The following diagram (**Figure 6-4**) pictorially represents a high-level abstraction of a physical server (host).

 <p align="center"><img src="../figures/ch06_ref_hw_profile.PNG" alt="reference_hw_profile" title="Reference HW Profile" width="65%"/></p>
-<p align="center"><b>Figure 6-4:</b> Generic model of a computer host for use in Host Profile configurations.</p>
+<p align="center"><b>Figure 6-4:</b> Generic model of a compute host for use in Host Profile configurations.</p>

-The configurations specified in this model section will be utilized in specifying the actual hardware profile configurations for each of the NFVI hardware profile types depicted in **Figure 6-1**.
+The configurations specified in here will be utilized in specifying the actual hardware profile configurations for each of the NFVI hardware profile types depicted in **Figure 6-1**.

 <a name="6.2"></a>
 ## 6.2	Compute Resource Configurations